JOYCE NANFAN (d.1542)

 CECILY NEVILLE (May 3,1415-May 31, 1495)

 Cecily Neville was the eighteenth child of Ralph Neville, 1st earl of Westmorland (c.1364-1425).
 Her mother was his second wife, Joan Beaufort (d.1440).
-By October 1429, she had married Richard, duke of York (1411-x.
-December 30, 1460), who had been her father’s ward.
-They had been betrothed before she reached her tenth year.
-They had at least twelve children between 1439 and 1452, seven of whom survived to adulthood: Anne (1439-January 1476), Edward (1442-1483), Edmund (x.1460), Elizabeth (1444-1503/4), Margaret (May 3, 1446-November 22, 1503), George (d.1478), and Richard (1452-1485).
+By October 1429, she married Richard, duke of York (1411-x.
+December 30, 1460), her father’s ward.
+They had been betrothed before she was ten.
+They had at least twelve children between 1439 and 1452, including Anne (1439-January 1476), Edward (1442-1483), Edmund (x.1460), Elizabeth (1444-1503/4), Margaret (May 3, 1446-November 22, 1503), George (d.1478), and Richard (1452-1485).
 Cecily went with her husband to France, where he was governor, and to Ireland, where he was lieutenant.
-He was attainted in 1459 and executed the following year as part of the conflict between the houses of Lancaster and York.
-Cecily’s eldest surviving son, Edward, became King Edward IV.
-She is said to have disapproved of his marriage to Elizabeth Woodville, his lowborn queen.
-It was during Edward’s reign, in 1470, that Cecily’s younger son, George, duke of Clarence, started the rumor that Cecily had been unfaithful to her husband and that Edward was illegitimate.
-This story resurfaced after Edward’s death, when Cecily’s youngest son, Richard of Gloucester, deposed her grandson, Edward V, and had himself crowned Richard III.
+He was attainted in 1459 and executed the following year.
+Cecily’s eldest surviving son, Edward, was crowned King Edward IV.
+She is said to have disapproved of his marriage to Elizabeth Woodville.
+In 1470, Cecily’s younger son, George, duke of Clarence, started a rumor that Cecily had been unfaithful to her husband and that Edward was illegitimate.
+This story resurfaced after Edward’s death, when her youngest son, Richard of Gloucester, deposed her grandson, Edward V, and had himself crowned Richard III.
 What Cecily thought of this is unknown, but Richard launched his campaign for the throne from her London house.
 In spite of the frequent upheavals during the conflict between the houses of Lancaster and York, Cecily never suffered financially.
-In 1460, she was briefly placed in the custody of her sister, the duchess of Buckingham, but otherwise enjoyed both her freedom and the income from extensive property.
-Henry VII, who defeated Richard, married Cecily’s granddaughter, Elizabeth of York, and thus was inclined to support her.
+In 1460, she was briefly placed in the custody of her sister, the duchess of Buckingham, but otherwise she enjoyed both her freedom and the income from extensive property.
+Henry VII, who defeated Richard, married Cecily’s granddaughter, Elizabeth of York.
 In 1486, he gave her an annuity and renewed her license to export wool.
 Biography: entry in the Oxford DNB under “Cecily [Cicely; née Cecily Neville], duchess of York.”

 DOROTHY NEVILLE (d.
 September 22, 1559)

-Dorothy Neville was the second youngest daughter of George Neville, 3rd Baron Bergavenny (c.1469-June 13, 1535/6) by his third wife, Mary Stafford (c.1495-before 1530).
+Dorothy Neville was the second youngest daughter of George Neville, 3rd baron Bergavenny (c.1469-June 13, 1535/6), and his third wife, Mary Stafford (c.1495-before 1530).
 The house her family preferred to live in, called Comfort, was located at Birlin, Kent, six miles from Cobham Hall.
-She was betrothed to Lord Cobham’s son, William Brooke (November 1, 1527-March 6, 1597), later 10th baron Cobham, on June 4, 1535 and they were married in 1545.
+On June 4, 1535, she was betrothed to Lord Cobham’s son, William Brooke (November 1, 1527-March 6, 1597), later 10th baron Cobham.
+They were married in 1545.
 She had a dowry of £400.
 At the end of 1545, she went to Calais with her husband but she was sent back to England in 1546 while William went on to Boulogne.
 According to David McKeen’s A Memory of Honour: the life of William Brooke, Lord Cobham, Dorothy offended the Brookes by behaving badly to Lady Cobham, her mother-in-law.
 In London, she lived in the Paget household, where she kept a little home of her own on an allowence of £66 13s.
 4d. and William visited her there when he was in England.
-When the Pagetsleft London, it is unclear where Dorothy went, but it was at the house of Reginald Peckham in Yaldham, Kent that she gave birth to her only child, Frances, on July 31, 1549.
+It is unclear where Dorothy went when the Pagetsleft London, but it was at the house of Reginald Peckham in Yaldham, Kent that she gave birth to her only child, Frances, on July 31, 1549.
 Most records agree that the marriage was not happy.
 Dorothy and William had separated by 1553.
 In 1554, when William was arrested for his part in Wyatt’s Rebellion, Dorothy is said to have been responsible for his pardon.
-Certainly her brother, Henry, by then Lord Bergavenny, interceded to secure Brooke’s release.
+Her brother, Henry, by then Lord Bergavenny, interceded to secure Brooke’s release.
 Well before 1554, Dorothy had close personal experience with executions.
-Her uncle, Sir Edward Neville, and her aunt’s husband, Lord Montagu, were executed for treason in 1538 and her sister Mary’s husband (see her entry) was executed for murder in 1541.
-The last year of her life, Dorothy lived at Cobham Hall while her husband lived in London, with the possible exception of July 18-21, when the queen paid a visit.
-Dorothy died there and was given a splendid funeral on October 4,1559.
+Her uncle, Sir Edward Neville, and her aunt’s husband, Lord Montagu, were executed for treason in 1538 and her sister Mary’s husband was executed for murder in 1541.
+The last year of her life, Dorothy lived at Cobham Hall while her husband lived in London.
+On July 18-21, the queen visited her there.
+Dorothy was given a splendid funeral on October 4,1559.
 Portrait: 1553.